ErikKalkoken/evebuddy/README.md

 - Overview of all your characters (e.g. wallet, skill points, location)
 - Wealth: Charts showing wealth distribution across all characters
 - Assets search: Full asset search across all your characters
+- App can minimizes to a system tray icon

 ## Screenshot